RachelBrnd/MCA/README.md

  holds the most accurate data about his various albums, including track names, lengths, lyrics, artists notes, performers, recording locations, license info and release dates.
- Descriptive data is also attached to acoustic data in places where his music is available to buy and listen to (such as Spotify and itunes)- which eases searching for the consumer.
+ Descriptive data is also attached to acoustic data in places where his music is available to buy and listen to (such as Spotify and iTunes)- which eases searching for the consumer.

  Data about Sufjan Stevens has not been widely analysed or visualised, perhaps due to lack of mainstream interest in the artist.
 Nonetheless some amateur analyists have sought to